owlbarn/owl_ode/README.md

 We choose a solver for integrating the dynamical system by specifying the module `Native.D.RK4`, a fixed-step, double-precision Runge-Kutta solver.
-We support a number of natively-implemented double-precision solvers in `Native.D` as well as single-precision ones in `Native.S.RK4`.
+We support a number of natively-implemented, fixed-step or adaptive, double-precision solvers in `Native.D` as well as single-precision ones in `Native`.

 The simple example above illustrates the basic components of defining and solving an ode problem using Owl Ode.